Christopher Kalongo: Club career

 In 2021, Kalongo played in League1 Ontario with Sigma FC.

 In September 2021, he joined Forge FC of the Canadian Premier League on a developmental contract.
 In February 2022, he signed a standard contract with Forge.
 He made his debut on April 10, 2022, against Pacific FC.
 He won the CPL title with Forge in 2022.
 In March 2023, he re-signed with the club for another season.
+In October of the same year, he was a part of the Forge squad that won their fourth league title, following a 2–1 victory over Cavalry FC in the play-off final.
+In his first three seasons with the club, he made just three appearances, serving as the backup goalkeeper, however, after Triston Henry did not return to join the squad for the 2024 season, Kalongo began the 2024 season as the team's starting goalkeeper.
+He was named the Canadian Premier League Goalkeeper of the Month in April 2024.

+On January 2, 2025, Forge announced that they had exercised their option on Kalongo for the 2025 season.

+Personal life

+In December 2024, Kalongo obtained his South African passport, with the goal of representing the South Africa national soccer team.